tymyrddin/ot-defence-workbench/README.md

 For anything beyond iptables rules on the boundary, new check scripts, new protocols, new asset behaviour, see [README-tech.md](README-tech.md).

-## How it sits with the rest of the site
+## Notes

 The [blue documentation](https://blue.tymyrddin.dev/docs/ot/) covers the per-protocol security recipes and the architecture patterns.
-The workbench makes those decisions
+The workbench makes those decisions executable: each brief links to a relevant doc page, and each component is the iptables translation of a pattern described there.

-executable: each brief links to a relevant doc page, and each component is the iptables translation of a pattern described there.
+The workbench is prevention-focused.
+No brief asks the boundary to hold the line while also generating evidence.
+Detection and alerting are a different class of tool.
+The HELD/OPEN verdict records whether traffic passed; what was logged is not measured.